How to Start an LLC in Georgia

 Do I have to reserve my business name first?

 No. Georgia offers an optional name reservation service before you file your formation papers.
-You can reserve your name online ($25), or by mail ($35), and you will receive a name reservation number via email within 7 business days to include in the filing paperwork.
+You can reserve your name online ($30 plus a $5 service charge), or by mail ($35 plus a $10 service charge), and you will receive a name reservation number via email within 7 business days to include in the filing paperwork.

 Is my desired name available in Georgia?